+Purpose: This ordinance is provided to assist the Township of Saddle Brook in revising their municipal stormwater control ordinances to reflect amendments to the Stormwater Management rules pursuant to the New Jersey Administrative Code (N.J.A.C.)
+7:8, adopted on March 2, 2020.
+New Jersey Department of Environmental Protection Guidance recommends that that the amended rules are carefully reviewed before any portion of this draft ordinance is adopted.

-This Stormwater Control Ordinance reflects amendments to the Stormwater Management rules at New Jersey Administrative Code (N.J.A.C.)
-7:8, adopted March 2, 2020, and July 17, 2023.
-This ordinance represents the minimum standards and expectations, except as noted otherwise.
-It is the goal of stormwater management to minimize pollution caused by stormwater to restore, enhance, and maintain the integrity of the waters of the State.
-Federal, as well as State water pollution laws permit municipalities to undertake additional actions including ordinances with standards stronger than the statewide minimum requirements.
-Under New Jersey Municipal Separate Storm Sewer System Permits (MS4), the stormwater program must incorporate Additional Measures when the Department of Environmental Protection (Department) provides a written notice of the adoption of any Additional Measure(s) to any affected municipalities.
-The stormwater program may also include Optional Measures (OMs), that prevent or reduce the pollution of the waters of the State.
-A municipality may choose these stronger or additional measures to address local water quality and flooding conditions as well as other environmental and community needs.
-This ordinance follows the New Jersey Stormwater Best Management Practices Manual July 2023 "Appendix D: Model Stormwater Control Ordinance for Municipalities", and the Township's Stormwater Pollution Prevention Plan submitted in August 2023.
+This ordinance represents the minimum standards and expectations, except where noted otherwise.
+It is the goal of stormwater management to minimize pollution caused by stormwater in order to restore, enhance and maintain the integrity of waters of the State.
+The most important surface water body in the Township is the Saddle River which bisects our Town, but it applies to the six feeder tributaries as well.
+Federal and State water pollution laws permit municipalities to undertake additional actions including ordinances with standards stronger than the statewide minimum requirements.
+Under New Jersey Municipal Separate Storm Sewer System Permits (MS4), the stormwater program may also include Optional Measures (OMs), that prevent or reduce the pollution of the waters of the State.
+A municipality may choose these stronger or additional measures in order to address local water quality and flooding conditions as well as other environmental and community needs.
+For example, municipalities may choose to define "major development" with a smaller area of disturbance and/or smaller area of regulated impervious cover or regulated motor vehicle surface; apply stormwater requirements to both major and minor development; and/or require groundwater recharge, when feasible, in urban redevelopment areas.